qouteall/qouteall-blog/blog/2025/How to Avoid Fighting Rust Borrow Checker.md

 ## Summarize the contagious things

 - Borrowing that cross function boundary is contagious.
 Just borrowing a wheel of car indirectly borrows the whole car.
-- The `match`ed value's indirect borrow is contagious to the whole `match` expression.
+- Contagious borrow between branches.
+If the output of a branch indirect borrows matched value, then that borrow contaminates another branch.
 - Mutate-by-recreate is contagious.
 Recreating child require also recreating parent that holds the new child, and parent's parent, and so on.
 - Lifetime annotation is contagious.
 If a type has a lifetime parameter, then every type that holds it must also have lifetime parameter.
 Every function that use them also need lifetime parameter (except when lifetime elision works).
 Adding/removing lifetime parameter to a type may require changing many code.
 - `async` is contagious. `async` function can call normal function.
 Normal function cannot easily call `async` function (but it's possible to call by blocking).
 Many non-blocking functions tend to become async because they may call async function.